LimeSurvey/LimeSurvey/application/extensions/admin/grid/MassiveActionsWidget/README.md

 ```

 ## Special cases with special classes:
-To fit LimeSurvey specifities, two special cases has been added to make the code dryer:
+To fit LimeSurvey specifics, two special cases has been added to make the code dryer:
 - A special case for defining question attributes (adding a class "attributes-to-update" to a custom-data)

 ### Question attributes